Richard Stuverud

 Richard Allen Stuverud Jr. (born September 26, 1969) is an American drummer from Seattle, Washington.
 He lives in Oakland, California where he writes, arranges and produces songs.
-He plays drums in the Oakland based bands, REQ'D, Slow Phase and Lefav.
-Due to Pearl Jam drummer Matt Cameron testing positive for COVID-19, Stuverud played with Pearl Jam on several shows of the Gigaton Tour in May of 2022.
-He shared substitute drumming duties during these shows together with Josh Klinghoffer and Dave Krusen.
+Stuverud played with Pearl Jam on several shows of the Gigaton Tour in May 2022, substituting for drummer Matt Cameron who had tested positive for COVID-19.
+Drumming duties during these shows were shared with Josh Klinghoffer.

+Career

-For his debut album, Stuverud worked with lyricist, Derek McCulloch on “Memories in Kodachrome,” released on May 1, 2020.
-The follow-up full length album, "Hummingbirds" was released in March, 2022.
+His debut album, Memories in Kodachrome, was released in May 2020.
+The follow-up album, Hummingbirds was released in March, 2022.
+A 7" single, "Looking Back to Look Ahead", followed in March, 2023 featuring Jeff Ament on bass.